w3c/wai-tutorials/source/forms/instructions.html.erb.md

 ## In-line instructions
 {:.newex}

 In addition to the overall instructions, it is also important to provide relevant instructions within the labels of the form controls.
-For example, indicating required input and data formats is generally needed as part of the labels.
+For example, it's generally best to indicate required input and data formats in the text of the labels.

 ### Providing instructions within labels
 {:.newex}